Heading

 Selection.Start = Selection.Paragraphs.First.Range.End

-So we only needed one extra macro step, but it did require a little more understanding of Word and Ranges to accomplish accurately.
+We only needed one extra macro step to isolate the heading content, but it did require a little more understanding of Ranges and how Word views them to find the best approach.

 Final macro variant